ericqweinstein/garage/codepoem/README.md

 ##Description

 A website designed to showcase the intersection between programming and poetry.
+Currently resides at [codepoem.org](http://www.codepoem.org/).

 ##Dependencies

-See `package.json`
+See `package.json`.